 These side effects are usually temporary and should subside within a few minutes or hours with no permanent damage.
 However, the effects of Oleoresin Capsicum (OC) can vary depending on the individual and the concentration of the spray used.
 It’s also essential to use OC products responsibly and only in self-defense situations.

-What are the benefits of Pepper Gel Over Pepper Spray?
+What are the benefits of Pepper Gel vs Spray?

 - Greater accuracy: Because pepper Gel is delivered in a concentrated stream, it’s easier to aim and more accurate than pepper spray.
 This can be especially important in high-pressure situations where you need to act quickly and decisively.

-- Reduced risk of cross-contamination: When using pepper spray, there is a risk of the spray getting on nearby bystanders, which can cause them to experience the same painful effects as the attacker.
-Pepper Gel is less likely to spread to unintended targets, making it a safer option in crowded or public spaces.
+- Reduced Risk of Cross-Contamination: When using pepper spray, there is a risk of the spray getting on nearby bystanders, which can cause them to experience the same painful effects as the attacker.
+Weh using Pepper gel vs spray it is less likely to spread to unintended targets, making it a safer option in crowded or public spaces.